 A Master of Science in Information Security Technology (IST) is an academic expert in the area of digital communication in general, and in information security technology in particular.
 Information security technology protects data that are stored, transmitted, accessed, or modified against all kinds of threats.
 This can vary from unauthorized access to malicious manipulations.
 Information security technology is essential for secure communication and data protection in many situations.

-The IST program is a joint master program between the TU/e and the Radboud University (RU).
+The IST track offered in collaboration with Radboud University (RU).
 These universities have joined their forces with respect to security education.
-This joint master program is called the “TRU/e Master in Cyber Security” (see http://true-security.nl).
+This master track is called the “TRU/e Master in Cyber Security” (see http://true-security.nl).